 Portal Natural Sciences

-Our "Portal Natural Sciences" offers support for your studies, research, and teaching.
-Here, you will find news from the sciences, information about subject-specific events and courses offered by the university library, useful tools for scientific work, and much more.
+Our "Portal Natural Sciences" offers library support for your studies, research, and teaching.
+Here, you find information about current events, courses and support services for scientists, useful tools for academic work, entry points to start your literature search with and contact details for consultations.

 Coffee Lectures Science & Medicine